MattZackey/TD3/README.md

-# Twin Delayed Deep Deterministic policy gradient algorithm
+# Twin Delayed Deep Deterministic Policy Gradient algorithm

-The following is the [Twin Delayed Deep Deterministic policy gradient algorithm (TD3)](https://proceedings.mlr.press/v80/fujimoto18a/fujimoto18a.pdf) applied to the Walker2D and Half Cheetah environments from MuJoCo.
+The following is the [Twin Delayed Deep Deterministic Policy Gradient algorithm (TD3)](https://proceedings.mlr.press/v80/fujimoto18a/fujimoto18a.pdf) applied to the Walker2D and Half Cheetah environments from MuJoCo.

 ## Walker2D